irwintsay/VGDB/README.md

 Once I had wrapped my mind around the ERD for my application, I started hand-drawing wireframes for what my application would eventually look like.

+### User Stories

+- As a user I want to be able to search for any video game and learn basic information about them.

+- As a user I want to be able to watch gameplay videos related to my search.

+- As a user I want to be able to watch a live stream of the game I searched for.

+- As a user I want to see what games other people are searching for.

 ### Wireframes